 Where have the scientists been? (in the clouds)

-Physical education "Winter sleep"
+Physical education lesson "Winter sleep"

-Quietly, quietly singing a fairy tale,
+Quietly, quietly humming a fairy tale,

-Covering with a warm blanket
+Covering me with a warm blanket,

 Land and trees and houses.